austin-rt/useMemo/README.md

 };
 ```

-Lastly, we'll pass our `previousValues` as an argument to our recursive sequence.
+Lastly, we'll pass `previousValues` as an argument to our recursive sequence.

 ```js
 export const jacobsthal = (n, previousValues = []) => {